-After posting the guide on how to get your deadlift from 95 lbs to 405 lbs, I received a couple of e-mails from people who want to know how often a natural lifter should squat, bench press and deadlift.
+After posting the guide How To Get Your Deadlift From 95lbs to 405lbs, I received a couple of e-mails from readers who want to know how often a natural lifter should squat, bench press and deadlift.
 Here’s my take on the subject.

-For a natural, it’s recommended to squat no more than 4 times a week.
-Technically, if you are using low volume and low intensity, you can squat every single day…maybe eveb twice a day.
+If you are natural, squatting more than 4 times a week seems truly excessive.
+Technically, if you are using low volume and low intensity, you can squat every single day…maybe even twice a day.
 However, easy doesn’t count.
-If you can squat 250 lbs, squatting 100 lbs will not make you stronger.
+If you can squat 250lbs, squatting 100lbs will not make you stronger.
 It’s an endurance/mobility workout.

-If you squat challenging weights more than 4 times a week, you will mentally burn out and eventually quit.
-On top of everything, there is absolutely zero need to squat more than 4 times a week to get results.
-Even four times is a little too much, if we have to be honest with you.
-We’re sorry that you won’t be meeting your sweetheart as often as you were planning to.
+If you squat challenging weights more often than 4 times a week, you will burn out mentally and eventually quit.
+Furthermore, there is zero need to squat more than 4 times a week to get results.

 For a natural, the ultimate way to squat is two times a week.
-Once heavy (about or more than 80% of your 1RM) and one time with more volume just to practice form and promote active recovery.
+One day with heavy weights and another day with more volume just to practice form and promote active recovery.

-For example, on Day 1 you can work up to one heavy set of 5-8 reps and do a couple of lighter back off sets.
-A few days later you can pick up a weight and do it for 5×5, 3×10…whatever.
+For example, on Day 1 you can work up to one heavy set of 5-8 reps and follow it with a couple of lighter back-off sets.
+A few days later you can pick up a weight and do 5×5, 3×10…whatever.
 The goal is to simply practice form and add some volume to your overall workload.
 It’s not uncommon to keep the weight on the light day the same for months.

-Let’s say that on your heavy day you worked up to 300 lbs x 6 and then you did 2 back off sets with 250 lbs.
-On your light day you can do 200 lbs for 5×5 just to practice form.
-You can keep adding weight to your heavy day, while keeping your light day at 200 lbs for months until one day you’re way too strong for that.
+Let’s say that on your heavy day you have worked up to 300lbs x 6 + 2 back-off sets with 250 lbs.
+On your light day, you can do 200lbs for 5×5 just to practice form.
+You can continue adding weight to your heavy day while keeping your light day at 200lbs for months.

-Squatting heavy every day only works for juiced lifters who do nothing but lifting, have really good genetics and peculiar need to satisfy the Party.
+Squatting heavy every day only works for juiced lifters who do nothing but lifting and have really good genetics.

 THE BENCH PRESS

-Just like the squat the bench press can be done quite often, but not as often.
 The bench involves mainly the chest, the front delts and the triceps.
 They are all weak muscles connected to fragile joints.
 Usually, people complain mostly of shoulder pain but all points can be damaged easily.
 That’s why bench pressing more than 3 times a week as a natural seems pointless.
 To tell you the truth, 2 times a week would be more than enough.
-You can follow the same plan as the squat – one heavy day and one light volume day.
+You can follow the same plan as for the squat – one heavy day and one light volume day.

-Out of the big three the deadlift is the most brutal on the body.
-One heavy set can pin you to the ground and leave you feeling like you’ve worked construction for 16 hours straight without having access to water and food.
+The deadlift is brutal.
+One heavy set can pin you to the ground and make you feel like you’ve worked construction for 16 hours straight without having access to water and food.
 Why is the lift so merciless?
 Well, it’s dead, that’s why.

-The deadlift does not rely on stretch reflex.
-The weight is dead on the floor and you have to brute force it all the way up.
-Also, you can’t really shorten the range of motion compared to a squat for example.
+The deadlift does not rely on a stretch reflex.
+The weight is dead on the floor, and you have to brute force it all the way up.
+Also, you can’t really shorten the range of motion compared to a squat, for example.
 You can squat high, but you can’t really deadlift high and call it a deadlift.
 It’s either locked out or not.
-Of course, your can do other sexy activities such as hitching, but similar cheating is extremely noticeable.
-Brahs will be talking.
+Of course, you can do other sexy activities such as hitching, but similar cheating is too obvious.
+The brahs will be talking.
 Do you really want that?

 That’s why it’s not recommended to do more than 1 or 2 sets of heavy deadlifts once you are an advanced lifter.
 To be on the safe side stick with one.
-When you are first starting out you can deadlift heavy more times a week, but as soon as the weight gets heavy – it’s game over.
+When you are first starting out you can deadlift more frequently, but as soon as the weight gets heavy – it’s game over.